 - Action: Keshya (hair growth promoting), Pitthar, Vatahar.

-- Rasa (taste on tongue): Kasaya (Astringent), Tikta (Bitter)
+- Rasa (taste on the tongue): Kasaya (Astringent), Tikta (Bitter)

 - Guna (Pharmacological Action): Laghu (Light), Ruksha (Dry), Tikshna (Sharp)